csc7/PP5_CI_GDEC/README.md

 #### [Back to Index](#index)

 ## **User Requirements and Expectations**
-- Home page.
+- A home page.
 - A responsive navigation throughout the website.
 - A fixed navigation top that allows searching and filtering products for display and buy.
 - A page showing the selected or filtered products.
 - A page for details of a specific product when selected, giving the option to buy it.
 - A bag page with selected products to buy.
 - A checkout page, showing the final price to pay and linking with the payment method (e.g., Stripe).
-- Footer, showing the main structure of the website and giving access to the social networks of the e-commerce and a field for the user to sign up in the newsletter of the e-commerce (to help on marketing), a contact form, contact information, and general data protection regulation requirements.
+- A Footer, showing the main structure of the website and giving access to the social networks of the e-commerce and a field for the user to sign up in the newsletter of the e-commerce (to help on marketing), a contact form, contact information, and general data protection regulation requirements.
 - A profile page with purchase history.
 - A contact form.
 - Pop-up messages informing the interaction of the user with the website.
-- Sign-in page.
+- A Sign-in page.
-- Sign-up page.
+- A Sign-up page.
-- Sign-out page.
+- A Sign-out page.
-- 404 page..
+- A 404 page.